-With sensitivity to feel a single fly, a horse’s back muscles must support our weight, act as a center of balance, and have suppleness to shape movement.
-Keeping such a dynamic part of the horse strong and pain free not only determines his ability to perform, but also his ability to move soundly through day to day functions.
-With this in mind, I would love to share 3 considerations for anyone on the hunt for a saddle.
+With sensitivity to feel a single fly, a horse’s back muscles support our weight, act as the center of balance, and maintain suppleness to shape his movement.
+Keeping such a dynamic part of the horse strong and pain free not only enables him to perform, but also to move soundly through day to day functions.

 For me, it can be tempting to look at a saddle on a horse and say “yes, this looks good!”.
 There is plenty of wither clearance; the panels are fairly level on the horse’s back; it’s a good fit, right?

 I’d like to give a shout out to Bryan Lynch and Creature Comforts for shedding light on basic saddle fitting principles.
 The expertise that professional fitters bring to the table in identifying and crafting a proper fit is humbling and much appreciated by our equine friends!
 During his visit, Bryan offered insight to promote long term soundness as he fitted saddle to horse.

 We need someone with an educated eye to determine how the points of the tree lay against the horse.
 If these points hit too steeply, they will pinch in the shoulder and leave a gap in pressure behind the withers.
 If the angle is too wide, the saddle will not have enough clearance behind the withers.

 Just because points of the tree match at the horse’s withers does not mean the angle of the tree rails align with the horse’s back.
 The tree rails (skeleton for the paneling) should roll out with the shape of the horse’s back.
 If they don’t, the edges will dig against the horse’s motion.
 When looking at saddles with adjustable trees, consider that while the front of the tree may be narrowed or widened, the rest of the tree is fixed.